RKAdEXED/Deep-Learning-a-gyarkolatban---BitMesterek/README.md

 <br>
 The program downloads the necessary train.csv file to run.<br>
 <br>
 The target metric is the mean absolute error (MAE) of the predicted and target values.
-The training and evaluation can both be found in the last cell.<br>
+Training and evaluation can both be found in the last cell of the notebook.<br>